 - Will not receive sick pay or holiday pay, so you will go without earnings during these times;

-- Make sure you have the right qualifications to operate;
+- Be sure you have the right qualifications to operate;

 - Take out your own insurance;

-- Need to register as self employed, work out your own taxes and send a tax return to HMRC.
+- Need to register as a self-employed hairdresser with HMRC, work out your own taxes and send them a self-assessment tax return.

-If you make more than £1,000 as a Self Employed Hairdresser or you intend to build up a steady self employment income then you should register with HMRC.
+If you earn more than £1,000 or plan to build up your hairdressing business, then you should register as self-employed with HMRC.

-Officially you should register by 5th October in the second tax year of being an Hairdresser.
+You need to register by 5th October in the second tax year of starting work as a self-employed hairdresser.

-So if you became a Self Employed Hairdresser on 1 April 2018 then you would need to register as self employed by 5th October 2018.
+So if you started on 1 December 2018, you’ll need to register as self-employed by 5 October 2019.